chocogem/MonitoringAndTransferFileLocalToNetworkDrive/README.md

-# MonitoringAndTransferFileLocalToNetworkDrive
+# MonitoringAndTransferFileToNetworkDriveShellScript

-Monitoring folder in local and copy file transfer to network drive folder
+ShellScript for monitoring file on local folder and copy files to anoter folder on network drive.